nagaraj-trivedi/temp_image_classification/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
+- Melanoma is a type of cancer that can be deadly if not detected early.
+-   1. Training and Validation accuracy and loss
+> 2. Check whether it underfits/overfits
+> 3. Check is there a class imbalance
+> 4. Rebuild the model with manual data augmentaion and observe the parameters in step 1 to 3
+> 5. Perform data augmentation with augmentation library, train the model and observe the parameters in step 1 to 3
+> 6. Write the final conclusion
 - Provide general information about your project here.
 - What is the background of your project?
 - What is the business probem that your project is trying to solve?